-We denote by $u$ a vertex with a single opinion.
-It is clear that $u\notin C$ and $u \in S_a$ or $u \in S_b$.
-Because we cannot apply \cref{rr:vertexInSNeverGetSecondOpinion} on $I$ it holds that $f_2(u)$ is at most $\deg(u)$.
-But we know that all the neighbors of $u$ have both opinions already and since that vertex $u$ gets second opinion in the next round by the natural process.
+We denote by $v$ a vertex with a single opinion.
+It is clear that $v\notin U$ and $v \in S_a$ or $v \in S_b$.
+Because we cannot apply \Cref{rr:vertexInSNeverGetSecondOpinion} on $I$, we have that $f_2(v)$ is at most $\deg(v)$.
+However, we know that all neighbors of $v$ have both opinions already, and due to this, the vertex~$v$ gets a second opinion in the next round of the activation process.

-The last not yet discussed case is when vertex $w$ has no opinion.
-For such vertices it holds that $w\notin C$ and $w \notin S_a\cup S_b$.
-Since we cannot apply \cref{rr:vertexNotInVCfValueReduction} we know that $f_1(w) \leq \deg(w) + 1$.
-On one hand, when the inequality is strict, then $w$ gets both opinions by a similar argument as in the previous case.
-On the other hand, when $f_1(w) = \deg(w) + 1$, then $w$ remains spotless by any opinion at all. \end{claimproof} }
+The last case not yet discussed is when the vertex $w$ has no opinion at all.
+For such vertices, we have $w\notin U$ and $w \notin S_a\cup S_b$.
+Since we cannot apply \Cref{rr:vertexNotInVCfValueReduction} we know that $f_1(w) \leq \deg(w) + 1$.
+On the one hand, when the inequality is strict, then $w$ gets both opinions by a similar argument as in the previous case.
+On the other hand, when $f_1(w) = \deg(w) + 1$, then $w$ remains without any opinion at all. \end{proof}